cchmusso/Hackathon/README.md

 * GDP, poverty headcount
 * Air pollution, improved sanitation facilities, water source

-##### WHO data
-* Coverage by vaccines for each country 1980-2015
+Ideas for supplementary data:
-* Number of reported cases of cholera, tuberculosis, …
+* Number of reported cases of Haemophilus influenzae Disease (Including HiB)
-* Ideas for supplementary data:
+* Forecasts of epidemics
+* Forecast of destabilizing elections
-* Forecasts of epidemics, forecast of destabilizing elections, GDP growth (meaning country can found own effort), data on innovations for new ways of delivering vaccines in difficult circumstances etc.
+* GDP growth (meaning country can found own effort)
+* Data on innovations for new ways of delivering vaccines in difficult circumstances
+* etc.